 It’s very simple really.
-Bun is good, better is mai bun.
+Bun is “good”, mai bun is “better”.
 Rapid is fast, mai rapid is faster.
 Puternic is strong, mai puternic is stronger and so on.
 You can see the pattern.
 Mai in front of an adjective makes more of it.

 And now…for…The Joke!

-What does a man get a wife for?….To hold her!
+What does a man get a wife for?

-Ţie is the conjunctive form of to “hold” in the Transylvanian dialect, but the correct way is to say ţină and not ţie (which means to you).
+Ţie is the subjunctive form of the verb “to hold” in the Transylvanian dialect, but the correct way is to say ţină and not ţie (which means to you).

 In this lesson, we will also meet another type of adjectives that we’ve never seen before.
 Adjectives that end in -as are not that many but are worth mentioning so you know how to handle them.